-

 Challenges

-• At the start of the program, students were only scoring an average of 4% (after one minute of physical activity) and 13% (after three minutes of physical activity) on their multiplication by 3s pre-test.
+At the start of the program, students only scored an average of 3.5% on their multiplication by 3s pre-test.
 These low scores raised significant concerns.

 Solution